 What would you love to see more of?

 People coming out of the theatre wanting to debate what they just saw, rather than where they’re going to eat!
-When we launched Shakespeare In The Park 10 years ago, rather than market it as “Come and watch a great play”, our message was “Come and have an amazing picnic in the park and, by the way, we’ll put on a great play for you”.
+When we launched Shakespeare In The Park 10 years ago, rather than market it as “Come and watch a great play”, Singapore Repertory Theatre’s message was “Come and have an amazing picnic in the park and, by the way, we’ll put on a great play for you”.
 Boy, did that resonate with Singaporeans.
 If you make something “delicious”, they’ll come!

 That applies to you, as well, then?